Willem Nyland

 1890–1975

+Willem Nyland became acquainted with the teaching of Gurdjieff in New York in 1924 through A. R. Orage, who conducted the early groups in America.
+Shortly thereafter, he met Gurdjieff and remained in direct contact with him for twenty-five years until Gurdjieff’s death in 1949.
 Mr. Nyland was known for his clarity and seriousness as an early student of Gurdjieff in America.
 He applied Gurdjieff’s teaching in his life and reached a level of development recognized by all who met him.
 He always placed the emphasis on Gurdjieff’s own teachings and books, with little reliance on secondary material.
 In particular, he stressed the importance of making efforts to understand All and Everything, Beelzebub’s Tales to His Grandson, and insisted that the book be read three times exactly as Gurdjieff indicated.
-He also taught the specific methods for Working on oneself which he had learned from A. R. Orage and later Gurdjieff, and that it was necessary to actually apply Gurdjieff’s methods of Work in daily life rather than merely thinking and feeling about the ideas.
+He also taught the specific methods for Working on oneself which he had learned from Orage and later Gurdjieff, and that it was necessary to actually apply Gurdjieff’s methods of Work in daily life rather than merely thinking and feeling about the ideas.

 Mr. Nyland’s Groups